United Methodist Church

 Five judges of the inferior court donated the property for the Summerville Methodist Church.
 The gift was made “in consideration of the love and affection they (the judges) had for the worship of the Almighty God.”

 On March 5th, 1849, the trustees received the deed to the property and began building.
-That building was replaced with the current structure in 1906.
+That building was replaced with the current structure built in 1906 - 1907.
 The original building was given to the city, moved, and used as a school for African American children.

 The first Methodist parsonage was purchased in 1858 and is the oldest brick building in Chattooga County.
 It was used until 1947 when a new parsonage was constructed next to the church.
 The Sturdivant Memorial Church School building was added in 1940.
 The present education wing was completed in 1955.
 In 1989, the house behind the church was purchased for use as a parsonage and the old parsonage was converted to the church office and education complex.